 How to Stay Consistent With Your Weight Loss GoalsPosted: July 27, 2021

-Staying consistent with your eating habits is the hardest part of maintaining weight loss results for the long term.
+Staying consistent with your weight loss goals is the hardest part of maintaining weight loss results for the long term.

-In today's blog, we are going to talk about three things that can help you stick to your weight loss goals.
+In today's blog, we are going to talk about specific things that can help you stick to your weight loss goals.

 When you first start out on your healthy eating journey, you are extremely motivated and you promise yourself that this is it.
 This time you will stay motivated and consistent and you won’t give up.

 After a few weeks, that motivation dies off and you are left feeling bored, tired, and unmotivated.